 Happy Grammar Day!
 It’s time to acknowledge the importance of picking just the right words and just the right punctuation to clearly communicate your message.
-If you think “proper” grammar, with all of its rules and guidelines, is a thing of the past, please check out my Ruthless Editor Grammar Day column: What Is Grammar, and Why Does It Matter?
+If you think “proper” grammar, with all of its rules and guidelines, is a thing of the past, consider this: Happy National Grammar Day!
+(Yes, grammar still matters)

 Here are some headlines with their own grammar lessons: